 Someone once asked me, “Do you believe that God has a spouse for each person?”
 My response was a resounding NO. Absolutely not!
 Yet there are many Christians who believe that God has a spouse for each person.
 Romance novels and songs like “I wonder what God was thinking when He created you” all contribute to this notion.
 Personally I am disinclined to accept this view primarily because there is not a shred of evidence for it from scripture.
 In fact, there is much evidence from scripture for the opposing view, that we must go out and find ourselves a spouse.

 Now this is by no means false doctrine.
 No one’s going to burn in hell for believing that God has a perfect spouse for them.
 But it may keep them single all their life.
 I’ve seen it.
 A young lady keeps turning down potential husbands because she has not “heard from God” or someone told her “he is not God’s will for you”.
 Years go by and she’s not so young anymore, and still waiting for God to “bring someone into her life”.
-Of course, there is nothing wrong with remaining single – if that is what one wants.
-However, if one is interested in being married, I would like to dispel the myth that God has a spouse prepared for each person.
+Of course, there is nothing wrong with remaining single – if that is what you want.
+However, if you are interested in being married, I would like to dispel the myth that God has a specific spouse prepared for each person.

 God does not have an ordained spouse for everyone

-There are other reasons why I don’t believe God has a spouse prepared for each of us.
+There are other reasons why I don’t believe God has a spouse ordained for everyone.
 For one, it makes no logical sense.
 Think about it.
-Suppose God predestined that person A will marry person B, and suppose person A marries someone else or never gets saved.
-Then what is person B supposed to do?
+Suppose God predestined that John will marry Jane, and suppose John marries someone else or never gets saved.
+Then what is Jane supposed to do?
 Marry outside of “God’s will”?

-Secondly, suppose things did in fact work out for persons A and B, and they got married, lived happily ever after.
-Then person B dies.
-Is person A allowed to remarry?
+Now suppose things did in fact work out for John and Jane, and they got married, lived happily ever after.
+Then John dies.
+Is Jane allowed to remarry?
 According to the bible, yes.
-But according to the view that God has a spouse prepared for each one, no. Who is person A going to remarry?
+But according to the view that God has a spouse prepared for each one, no. Who is she going to remarry?
 God’s perfect spouse for her already died.
-Does God have two spouses prepared for her?
+Does God have two husbands prepared for her?

-Thirdly, why didn’t Paul get married?
-He said that he could have if he wanted to, but chose not to (1 Cor 9:5).
-Now it’s either God had a wife prepared for Paul, and Paul was not co-operating by choosing to remain single.
-Or it was God’s will for Paul to remain single, in which case Paul had no right, writing under the inspiration of the Holy Spirit, to say that he could have taken a wife if he wanted to.
+Why didn’t Paul get married?
+He said that he could have had a wife if he wanted to, but chose not to (1 Cor 9:5,12; 1 Cor 7:1-8).
+Now let's examine that claim.
+Did God have a wife prepared for Paul?
+If so, Paul was not co-operating by choosing to remain single.
+Was God’s will for Paul to remain single?
+Then Paul had no right, writing under the inspiration of the Holy Spirit, to claim that he could have taken a wife if he wanted to.
 Which is it?
-There is a third option.
+But there is a third option.
 God gave Paul the liberty and the wisdom to choose whether or not he wanted to marry.
 Paul decided that given his ministry – traveling all the time and the possibility of being killed at any moment – it was better to remain single.